-- Choose an opponent. - Secretly write C or D on a slip of paper. - Show each other your choices and write your own payoff from the table. - I will roll a 6-sided die.
+- Choose an opponent. - Secretly write C or D on the My Choice/My Payoff slip of paper. - Show each other your choices and write your own payoff from the table. - I will roll a 6-sided die.
 If it lands on 1 through 5, repeat the previous two steps. - If the die lands on 6, calculate your average payoff. - Two randomly chosen pairs will receive their average payoffs.